-When she was just a 14-year old freshman, Rachel joined a team of visionaries to help found The Center for Family Solutions, a nonprofit in Butler County that provides support and counseling services for victims of sexual abuse and domestic violence.
-A survivor herself, Rachel empowered other teens to share their story by mentoring them and by becoming a spokesperson through awareness campaigns.
-Rachel’s platform of abuse prevention broadened over the course of her sophomore year when she took her efforts to a state level.
+Rachel grew up in a home surrounded by family members who fostered her love for others at an early age.
+It was during her teenage years when Rachel’s passion for public service extended to a wider sphere.
+At 14 years old she joined a team of visionaries as a founding member of The Center for Family Solutions, a nonprofit in Butler County, Ohio that provides support and counseling services for victims of sexual abuse and domestic violence.
+A survivor herself, Rachel empowered other teens to share their story by mentoring them and by becoming a spokesperson for the Center through its advocacy awareness campaigns.
+Rachel’s platform of abuse prevention broadened over the course of her sophomore year of high school when she took her efforts to a state level.
 Working together with a state representative, Rachel testified before the Ohio House of Representatives Criminal Justice Committee to change an existing law that better protects at-risk adolescents from abuse by increasing penalties for offenders.

 Rachel also dedicated her high school career to philanthropic initiatives by serving through the West Chester/Liberty Township Community Foundation’s youth advisory board “Youth in Philanthropy” (YIP).
 This organization focuses on engaging young people in active citizenship while learning the fundamentals of grant writing, fundraising and working in the nonprofit sector.
 Because of her leadership in YIP, Rachel was asked to join a Boys and Girls Club of America (BGCA) steering committee and invested the rest of her high school career in this initiative.
 Although she was the youngest person to serve on the project team, her insights helped pave the way for the grand opening of West Chester's first BGCA in May 2014.